People of all Faiths and Backgrounds are Welcome at Beth Shalom

 Illness and Tough Times

-Rabbi Grossman and Beth Shalom are there for our Jewish and non-Jewish Beth Shalom family.
-Rabbi Grossman provides the same pastoral visits and counseling to both Jewish and non-Jewish family members.
+Rabbi Greenspan and Beth Shalom are there for our Jewish and non-Jewish Beth Shalom family.
+Rabbi Greenspan provides the same pastoral visits and counseling to both Jewish and non-Jewish family members.
 Jewish and non-Jewish family and friends can also be included in our weekly congregational prayers of the healing of the ill.

 Funerals and Memorials